RasaHQ/rasa-demo/data/nlu/nlu.md

 - sdk
 - where can i find api documentation for rasa x
 - where is the api for rasa x
+- Hello, where can I find the paper about DIET?
+- Is there a technical paper about DIET?
+- domain
+- How do I get yes / no answer buttons
+- I am searching the changlog
+- rasa templates
+- how to add in my website
+- php
+- php code
+- what is the difference between slot and entity
+- is slot teh same as entity
+- what should I do when I want to use a binary slot
+- How d I use a boolean slot
+- what  are values of a boolean slot
+- integrate rasa with ui
+- fallback
+- stories files
+- use of stories files
+- installation error
+- bash: poetry: command not found
+- Can i use NLU on its own

 ## intent:telljoke
 - Can you tell a joke?